The Biology of Stress,

 The 6 Steps

-My commitment: I will guide you through 6 essential steps to repair stored attachment wounds.
+My commitment: I will guide you through 6 essential steps to complete your stress cycle.

 Here Is The Step-By-Step Curriculum

-This course maps how attachment wounds become biology — and the three-level approach to finally repair them.
+This course maps how the stress response becomes stored biology — and the three-level approach to finally complete it.

 What's All Included in this Training